IrisShaders/glsl-transformer/README.md

 3. Add the function iris_getModelSpaceVertexPosition() with a specified payload
 4. Add a different vertex attribute declaration called iris_Position, Assuming:
 5. there are no functions already called iris_getModelSpaceVertexPosition and there are no vertex attributes with the name iris_Position - if any are found, flag an error

+## TODO
+- Add a node wrapper for "deleting" nodes.
+It intercepts the visitor chain and only returns tokens from the non-default channels. (or just whitespace) This ensured the lines stay the same but none of the deleted code is re-printed.
+This could also filter the list and remove spaces but keep newlines.
+- Find a list-like datastructure that's compatible with LinkedList but only needs constant time to append a list.
+Otherwise re-printing the tree could have O(n^2) complexity in the worst case.